ats-kinoshita/apocryphal-engine/README.md

 1. Free Play
 2. Engagement Roll
 3. Challenge/Score
 4. Payoff/Recovery

-## Consideration
+## Response
+When responding to Declarations, always fallback to the following:
 1. Is there an obstacle?
 Generate its Challenge (Hits, Qualities, Threats).
 2. Is it possible?
 Consider the 3 part resolution (Drama, Karma, Fortune)

+Likewise, for Questions once again fallback to they either:
+1. Know the information, or
+2. Know where to find out.

+Of course, if there is an Information Gathering roll then use the above to resolve the outcomes.

 ## Challenge
 A Challenge is defined by its Qualities, Threats, and Hit Protection.